animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

 If for some reason we need to uninstall/remove any os from the machine, we need to do the following steps:

-1. Find the exact name of the distro you wish to remove from the one's installed
+1. Find the exact name of the distro you wish to remove from the ones installed

    ```ps
    wsl -l -v
    ```

-2. Terminate the distro, this will shut-down the OS in WSL.
+2. Terminate the distro, this will shut down the OS in WSL.
 Please note, we need to give the name as in the list above

    ```ps
    wsl --terminate Ubuntu